 Our Yibin plant, which has achieved carbon neutrality through hydropower consumption, energy-saving smart plant management system, and electric mobility, was certified as the world’s first zero-carbon battery factory this March.
-We will replicate these advanced experience in all of our production facilities including CATT, thus reducing carbon footprint throughout the life cycle of batteries.
+We will replicate these advanced experience in all of our production facilities including teh Thuringian plant, thus reducing carbon footprint throughout the life cycle of batteries.

-At the same time, CATT is committed to sustainability and the environment in the green heart of Germany.
-CATT has entered into an agreement with the organization Tree Sponsors of Thuringia and donated 1,500 trees to be planted in the Thuringian Forest.
+At the same time, CATL is committed to sustainability and the environment in the green heart of Germany.
+CATL has entered into an agreement with the organization Tree Sponsors of Thuringia and donated 1,500 trees that have been planted in the Thuringian Forest.

 The construction site of the CATL plant in Arnstadt (Thuringia).
 Photo credits: Paul-Philipp Braun/CATL

 My last question is – of course – about the subject of skilled workers.
 They are missing everywhere in the economy.
 Battery cell production is a completely new industry for us, so there should hardly be anyone in this area who has the appropriate qualifications.
 What strategy are you pursuing in order to be able to fill the targeted 1,500 positions + x?

 Of course, we pay market-based remuneration, which includes regular salary, bonus payments, benefits etc., and are constantly developing it further.
 Furthermore, we offer regular application days for production employees.